-practitioners of the dark side of the Force long

 - You Know Too Much

 - As he fights her Maul realises Eldra is Not So Different, with plenty of anger that could be turned to the ways of the Dark Side.
 But there's no way of that happening because he can't afford to let his master know about all this and so has to kill her.
-Turns out his master knew all along.
+Turns out his master knew all along, so it was All for Nothing.

 - Xev Xrexus wants to know if he's come to avenge Eldra's death.
 Maul is angrily denying to himself that he would ever avenge a Jedi, but then Xev Xrexus says that she knows he's a Sith so he gladly kills her on that pretext.